-- 1. Reflects a reduction in interest expense on borrowings outstanding under our Revolving Credit Facility by \$0.7 million, net of tax, to reflect our repayment of \$70.0 million of borrowings under the facility with the proceeds received from the issuance of 700,000 shares of Series B preferred stock to SEACOR. - 2.
-Reflects a reduction in SEACOR management fees by \$0.5 million, net of tax, to align costs with the fees to be billed in accordance with the Amended and Restated Transition Services Agreement to be entered into by us and SEACOR prior to the consummation of the spin-off. - 3.
-Reflects a reduction in accretion of redemption value on shares of our Series A preferred stock by \$4.2 million to reflect the expected recapitalization of 1,400,000 shares of our Series A preferred stock into common stock. - 4.
-The number of shares used to compute pro forma basic and diluted earnings per share is based on the number of shares of our common stock that we estimate will be outstanding on the distribution date.
-Our estimate is based on the number of SEACOR shares outstanding and shares held in trust under SEACOR's deferred compensation plan on October 9, 2012, plus anticipated director share awards we expect SEACOR will issue in December 2012 and a distribution ratio of one share of our common stock for every SEACOR share outstanding.
-As of the distribution date, SEACOR options held by our officers and employees and SEACOR's board will be converted into options for less than 50,000 shares of our common stock and are not expected to materially impact computed pro forma diluted earnings per share.
+- Represents adjustments to interest expense as a result of the issuance of the Senior Notes and the use of proceeds therefrom, including the repayment of \$190.0 million of borrowings outstanding under our Revolving Credit Facility. - (2) Reflects a reduction in SEACOR management fees by \$0.7 million, net of tax, to align costs with the fees to be billed in accordance with the Amended and Restated Transition Services Agreement to be entered into by us and SEACOR prior to the consummation of the spin-off. - (3) Reflects a reduction in accretion of redemption value on shares of our Series A preferred stock by \$6.3 million to reflect the expected recapitalization of 1,400,000 shares of our Series A preferred stock into common stock. - (4) Reflects a reduction in interest expense on borrowings outstanding under our Revolving Credit Facility by \$0.6 million, net of tax, to reflect our repayment of \$100.0 million of borrowings under the facility with the proceeds received from the issuance of 1,000,000 shares of Series B preferred stock to SEACOR, partially offset by borrowings of \$50.0 million used to purchase Series B preferred stock in the Series B Exchange. - (5) The number of shares used to compute pro forma basic and diluted earnings per share is based on the number of shares of our common stock that we estimate will be outstanding on the distribution date.
+Our estimate is based on the number of SEACOR shares outstanding and shares held in trust under SEACOR's deferred compensation plan on December 31, 2012, and a distribution ratio of one share of our common stock for every SEACOR shares outstanding.
+As of the distribution date, SEACOR options held by our officers and employees and SEACOR directors that will join our board and will resign from SEACOR's board will be converted into options for less than 50,000 shares of our common stock and are not expected to materially impact computed pro forma diluted earnings per share.